Comprehensive Guide to Data Recovery Software for PC

 What is data recovery software?

-Data recovery software is a specialized tool designed to retrieve lost, deleted, or corrupted files from various storage devices such as hard drives, SSDs, USB drives, and memory cards.
+Data recovery software is a specialized tool designed to retrieve lost, deleted files from various storage devices such as hard drives, SSDs, USB drives, and memory cards.
 It scans the device for recoverable data and restores it to its usable form.
-This type of software is essential for recovering data lost due to accidental deletion, system crashes, or corruption.
+This type of software is essential for recovering data lost due to system crashes.

 Can data recovery software retrieve files from formatted drives?